Abraham Lincoln and slavery: Legal and political

 While a congressman from Illinois in 1846 to 1848, Lincoln supported the Wilmot Proviso, which, if it had been adopted, would have banned slavery in any U.S. territory won from Mexico.
-Lincoln, in collaboration with abolitionist Congressman Joshua R. Giddings, wrote a bill to abolish slavery in the District of Columbia with compensation for the owners, enforcement to capture fugitive slaves, and a popular vote on the matter.
-(Slavery in the District of Columbia was not ended until 1862, when Lincoln was president and there were no Southern senators.)
+Lincoln, in collaboration with abolitionist Congressman Joshua R. Giddings, drafted a bill to abolish slavery in the District of Columbia with compensation for the owners, enforcement to capture fugitive slaves, and a popular vote on the matter.
+(Slavery in the District of Columbia was not ended until 1862, during Lincoln's presidency, when there were no Southern senators.)

 After leaving Congress in 1849 Lincoln largely ignored politics to concentrate on his law practice.
 He was drawn back by the firestorm over the Kansas–Nebraska Act of 1854, which reversed the longstanding Missouri Compromise and allowed territories to decide for themselves whether they would allow slavery.
 Lincoln was morally opposed to slavery and politically opposed to any expansion of it.
 At issue was its extension into the western territories.
 On October 16, 1854, in his Peoria speech, Lincoln declared his opposition to slavery, which he repeated as he sought the presidency.
 Speaking in his Kentucky accent, with a very powerful voice, he said that the Kansas-Nebraska Act's "declared indifference, but as I must think, covert real zeal for the spread of slavery, I can not but hate.
 I hate it because of the monstrous injustice of slavery itself.
 I hate it because it deprives our republican example of its just influence in the world."

-In 1857, the United States Supreme Court decision in Dred Scott v.
+The United States Supreme Court's 1857 decision in Dred Scott v.
 Sandford appalled Lincoln.
-Supreme Court Chief Justice Roger B. Taney in the decision wrote that blacks were not citizens and derived no rights from the Constitution.
-While its author hoped that Dred Scott would end all disputes over slavery in the favour of southern slaveholders, the decision sparked further outrage in the North.
-Lincoln denounced it as the product of a conspiracy to support the Slave Power and believed that the Dred Scott decision, in combination with the Kansas–Nebraska Act, could potentially enable slavery to spread into the free states.
+In the decision, Chief Justice Roger B. Taney held that Black people were not citizens and derived no rights from the Constitution.
+In addition, Taney struck down the Missouri Compromise, which prohibited slavery in territories north of the 36°30′ parallel, as a limitation on slave owners' property rights that exceeded the U.S. Congress's powers under the Constitution.
+Although Taney hoped that Dred Scott would end all disputes over slavery in the favor of Southern slaveholders, the decision sparked further outrage in the North.
+Lincoln denounced it as the product of a conspiracy to support the Slave Power and believed that Dred Scott, together with the Kansas–Nebraska Act, could enable slavery to spread into the free states.
 He argued the decision was at variance with the Declaration of Independence; he said that while the founding fathers did not believe all men equal in every respect, they believed all men were equal "in certain inalienable rights, among which are life, liberty, and the pursuit of happiness."
+Lincoln first responded to Taney in a speech soon after the decision was handed down, arguing that Taney's decision falsified history and corrupted the nation's founding documents, particularly given Taney's unsupportable effort to read black people entirely out of the founding of the nation.